rust-lang/rust/doc/rust.md

 only be accomplished using *unsafe* constructs, such as raw pointer operations or calling C code.

-When a task sends a value of *unique* kind over a channel, it loses ownership of the value sent and can no longer refer to it.
-This is statically guaranteed by the combined use of "move semantics" and unique kinds, within the communication system.
+When a task sends a value satisfying the `send` interface over a channel, it loses ownership of the value sent and can no longer refer to it.
+This is statically guaranteed by the combined use of "move semantics" and the compiler-checked _meaning_ of the `send` interface: it is only instantiated for (transitively) unique kinds of data constructor and pointers, never shared pointers.

 When a stack frame is exited, its local allocations are all released, and its references to boxes (both shared and owned) are dropped.